NPodlozhniy/npodlozhniy.github.io/content/posts/feedback-analysis.md

 </details>

-Once we have all the matrices, let's visualize the data with Word Cloud where the size is represent the total probability for the word over all the themes and the color represent the theme for which the probability is maximum when receiving such a word as input
+Once we have all the matrices, let's visualize the data with Word Cloud where the size represents the total probability for the word over all the themes and the color reflects the theme for which the probability is reaching the maximum when receiving such a word as an input

 <details>
 <summary>Code</summary>